assthetique/new-repo-practice/README.md

 # new-repo-practice
-for repository practice in intro to programming class
+for repository practice in intro to programming class a